 When we let ourselves in through the front door of our temporary home, we were shocked at how huge it was!
-(If you saw my Instagram stories, you would have seen my apartment tour and the size first hand) Once through the front door you are in a large hallway, with doors to two bedrooms and a bathroom leading off.
+(If you saw my Instagram stories, you would have seen my apartment tour and the size first hand) We had hit the jackpot with this Praia DA Luz accommodation!
+Once through the front door you are in a large hallway, with doors to two bedrooms and a bathroom leading off.
 We also found two foldaway beds, supplied if you need 6 beds, that can be put up in the spacious hall with more than enough room.
 There is also a set of double doors leading through to the massive lounge, dining area and open plan gallery kitchen.
 Off of the lounge there is a balcony to the front looking out onto the street and the sea in the near distance, and another balcony looking out over the communal pool.
 Two further balconies led off from each of the bedrooms.
 You can imagine all the light and brightness that all these balconies let flood in.
 Gorgeous.
 There is also a roof terrace if you want even more choices to enjoy the beautiful Luz weather.

 The main bedroom is like a suite in itself!
 I kept losing my Mum (or she kept hiding, you never know with that crazy woman)!
 You have the large double bed area, with an area leading off where the fitted wardrobes and a changing area are, then leading into a large en-suite bathroom.
 Talking of bathrooms, both of the bathrooms in the apartment had baths as well as showers, which is unusual in holiday lets.
 Its usually only a shower, and never two full bathrooms.
 Heaven for me and my Mum as we both love a bath!
 It was perfect.
 The second bedroom was very big, also with fitted wardrobes providing more than ample storage, (we were also pleasantly surprised to find there were plenty of clothes hangers, again, that never happens)!